10 Feb Comparison Between Web Hosting

 Have you ever wanted to put your website into its own machine but do not need all the power and space of a full dedicated web server?
 Virtual Private Servers, or VPS, fill that intermediate space.

-VPS are basically virtual machines, much like one that we might run on our own computer.
+VPS is basically virtual machines, much like one that we might run on our own computer.
 To the web server and operating system running within the VPS, it appears as though they own the entire computer.
 Each VPS has a certain amount of disk space, RAM and bandwidth allocated.

 Web hosts that provide VPS often give their customers virtually complete control over their VPS, allowing them root access (or administrator’s access).
 You can thus usually install and run any software you want into your VPS, host any number of domains you wish, and so on.
 You are basically the boss of your own virtual server.

-While Virtual Private Servers have certain benefits over full dedicated web servers, you should note that it usually runs slower with less resources than if you were to have your own real dedicated server.
+While Virtual Private Servers have certain benefits over full dedicated web servers, you should note that it usually runs slower with fewer resources than if you were to have your own real dedicated server.
 If your website has drastically outgrown shared web hosting, a VPS may not necessarily be the best solution.
 You may need to go with Dedicated Servers (Web Hosting) instead.

 Dedicated Web Hosting Servers